 Significantly, semantic prosody does not always exist as a straightforward binary yes-no affair, witness e.g. to get as used in the passive, or the conflicting dictionary pronouncements about the emotion conveyed when one's eyes glint.
-Moreover, it is unclear when exactly it exists over and above the denotation in a way that makes it "separable," and when it is an inseparable part of the denotation.
-Furthermore, and more theoretically, one might wonder whether the existence of semantic prosodies in phrasal items is a signal that such units should be viewed as holistic units precisely because of that, or also because of that?
-Next, when and under what conditions can semantic prosody affect wider stretches of text?
-And finally, the situation is just as unclear when it comes to considering the provenance and "direction": is semantic prosody a feature of a single-word item (connotation) that extends to its surroundings, in the process coloring some of the items in its vicinity, or is it the other way around (semantic prosody proper)?
-The evidence suggests that the pendulum can swing both ways: cause and provide, for example, lend themselves to the single-word-item-spreading-its-influence type of analysis, while e.g. day after day and to put somebody through something do not.
+Moreover, it is unclear when exactly it exists over and above the denotation in a way that makes it separable, so to speak, and identifiable as such, and when it forms an "inalienable," inseparable part of the denotation.
+Furthermore, more theoretically, one might wonder whether the very existence of semantic prosodies in phrasal items is a signal that such units should be viewed as holistic units precisely because of that, or also because of that?
+Also, when and under what conditions can semantic prosody affect wider stretches of text?
+And finally, the situation seems to be just as unclear when it comes to considering the provenance and "direction" of semantic prosody: is it a semantic feature of a single-word item that extends to its surroundings, in the process coloring some of the items in its vicinity, or is it the other way around?
+The evidence seems to suggest that the pendulum can swing both ways: cause and provide, for example, lend themselves to the single-word-item-spreading-its-influence type of analysis, while day after day and to put somebody through something do not.

-It seems wise to try to break down the topic into smaller and more manageable components, and thus to restrict oneself to concentrating on
+It seems wise to try to break down the topic into smaller and more manageable components, and thus to restrict oneself to discussing

-- a) connotation as the "additional" meaning of single-word items, identifiable as their semantic property, whether or not considered in a given context - b) semantic prosody as the semantic property arising syntagmatically from certain multiword items (typically but not exclusively collocations), where a distinction should be made between two subtypes: those where the prosodic feature is present in a constituent (to cause a fire) and those where it is not (day after day), and c) syntagmatic meaning as a semantic feature only brought into being in a given co(n)text, only observable in a specific string.
+- a) connotation as the "additional" meaning of single-word items, variously referred to as connotative, associative, emotive, attitudinal, etc., identifiable as their semantic property whether or not considered in a given context - b) semantic prosody as the semantic property arising syntagmatically from certain multiword items (typically but not exclusively collocations), and - c) syntagmatic meaning as a semantic feature only brought into being in a given co(n)text.
 Thus Taylor (1998, 85) points out that in the utterance I would stay clear of that rat Jones!, "the listener would not conjure up an image of a rodent interlocutor, but of a mutual acquaintance reputed, at least by the speaker, to have a deceitful or vindictive nature."